london-escience/tempss/doc/WorkingWithConstraints.md

 ![ADR solver EquationType parameter](img/ADRConstraintSymbolEqType.png)
 ![ADR solver constraint mappings](img/ADRConstraintSymbolAdvType.png)

-If you place the mouse pointer over the constraint symbol, an overlay will be displayed showing specifying the variables that the selected variable has constraint relationships with, e.g.:
+If you place the mouse pointer over the constraint symbol, an overlay will be displayed specifying other variables that the selected variable has constraint relationships with, e.g.:

 ![ADR solver constraint overlay example](img/ADRConstraintOverlay.png)

 When selection of a variable value is made from a list of possible choices, the constraint solver is called with the values of all currently set variables that have constraints.
-The solver identifies the possible values of all these variables given the selection that has been made and the state of all the variables is sent bacl to TemPSS interface.
+The solver identifies the possible values of all these variables given the selection that has been made and the state of all the variables is sent back to the TemPSS user interface.

 Taking the AdvectionDiffusionReaction solver as an example, when the template is first opened, the EquationType variable has its full domain of values available as possible options: